tankshark678/polygon-docs/docs/agglayer/architecture/overview.md

 ## Unified bridge

-The **unified bridge** is responsible for maintaining the data structures related to chain states, cross-chain transactions, and the Agglayer’s Global Exit Root, ensuring cross-chain transactions are indeed finalized on the L1 before they can be claimed
+The **unified bridge** is responsible for maintaining the data structures related to chain states, cross-chain transactions, and the Agglayer’s Global Exit Root, ensuring cross-chain transactions are indeed finalized on the L1 before they can be claimed.

 ### Key functions:
 - **Cross-chain asset transfers**: Allows users to bridge assets between different chains.